 Assess.
 Understand.
 Establish.

 While a score of 5 or greater equals a statistically significant increased risk of falling, caregivers also must rely on clinical judgment and intuition when assessing fall risk.
-When a person scores only four points—or even fewer—they are still at some risk of falling, and you should use your best clinical judgment to address all risk factors as part of a holistic care plan.
+When a person scores only four points—or even fewer—they are still at some risk of falling, and you should use your best clinical judgment to address all fall risk factors as part of a holistic care plan.

 Assess the risk factors